Damola18/react-crud/README.md

-# React Crud Application 🔥
+# React  Application 🔥
-A basic crud application built with React interacting with a mock API on https://mockapi.io
+A basic game application built with React and Redux

 Star⭐ the repo if you like what you see😉.